 When you buy homeowners insurance, you hope that you never have to actually use it.
 But if you do, what is your first step?
 Should you contact your insurance company right away?

 If you need to file a homeowners insurance claim, your first step should be to contact a public adjuster.
-We work with hundreds of homeowners each year to maximize their insurance settlements and fight to make sure their insurance companies are treating them fairly.
+Even if you contact us after you filed your homeowners claim, we work with hundreds of homeowners each year to maximize their insurance settlements and fight to make sure their insurance companies are treating them fairly.
 With our help, you can be sure you will get the most out of that policy that you did so much work to research!